AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 If you have third party applications that rely on the current price indexing, read the documentation and consult with the extension provider before making any changes.

-The indexer is available for free for customers using Adobe Commerce services.
+SaaS price indexing is available for free for customers using Adobe Commerce services.

 This mini-guide describes how the indexing works and how to enable it.